Creative Writing (CRWR) | Faculty of Arts

 Advanced Screenwriting or Drama II

-Students will continue to develop mastery of screenwriting and playwriting techniques through the writing of their own work and the reading and viewing of peer, as well as professional scripts.
-Students will develop skills in effective criticism and revision of their scriptwriting through workshop, analysis and discussion.
-Students will research market opportunities for their work and complete and revise a substantial work ready for submission or production.
+Students will continue to develop mastery of screenwriting and playwriting techniques through the writing and analysis of their own work.
+Students will develop further skills in effective criticism and revision of their scriptwriting through workshop, analysis, and discussion of their own and peers' work as well as professional screen and stage plays.
+Students will research market opportunities for their work and complete and revise a substantial narrative work ready for submission or production.

 Level: UG